KEEN.DRY: Waterproof Your Rainy-Day Hikes

-PFC-free water repellency: While KEEN.DRY works from the inside to prevent water from getting in, a water repellent helps rain bead off from the outside so it doesn’t soak into the material.
-We use a PFC-free alternative that repels water without using harmful chemicals.
+PFAS-free water repellency: While KEEN.DRY works from the inside to prevent water from getting in, a water repellent helps rain bead off from the outside so it doesn’t soak into the material.
+We use a PFAS-free alternative that repels water without using harmful chemicals.

 Boot vs. shoe height: A mid height hiking boot will give you more protection than a low hiking shoe.
 With a little extra height, crossing creeks and splashing through puddles reduces the risk of water getting in through the collar.

 Socks: Wool naturally wicks moisture away from the skin.
 So whether you’re wearing waterproof shoes or not, merino wool socks will keep your feet drier longer.

 Gaiters: Waterproof gaiters aren’t just for winter.
 You can use them to keep rain from flowing down your legs into your socks.